Kodak Tower: Spire Addition

 In the late 1920s, the architects of the Genesee Valley Trust building announced plans to mount an architectural feature that would threaten the Kodak Tower's status as the city's tallest building.
-Following the announcement Eastman Kodak hired an architect to construct 3 more floors on the building with a mansard roof and aluminum tower bringing the tower to a height of 366 ft feet in 1935.
+Following the announcement Eastman Kodak hired an architect to construct 3 more floors on the building with a mansard roof and aluminium tower bringing the tower to a height of 366 ft feet in 1935.

 Peregrine Falcon Webcam

-In 1994 Dennis Money, the founder of the Rochester Peregrine Falcon Project, got permission from Kodak to install a nest box on the spire of the Kodak Office Tower.
+In 1994 Dennis Money, the founder of the Rochester Peregrine Falcon Project, received permission from Kodak to install a nest box on the spire of the Kodak Office Tower.
 The nest box was installed as part of an effort to reintroduce peregrine falcons to eastern North America after the species was listed on the U.S. Endangered Species list.

 In 1998 a pair of peregrine falcons known to the public as Mariah & Cabot-Sirocco began nesting in the nest box.
 The reintroduction effort became popular over the web after Brad Carney, an IT Consultant at Eastman Kodak, coordinated an effort to install web cams around the nest and made the web cam imagery available online for the public to view.
 The web cam quickly became a popular attraction on the Kodak website.

 Mariah hatched 43 falcon chicks at the top of the Kodak Tower until the nest box was relocated to the Times Square Building in 2008 when Eastman Kodak announced plans to do extensive restoration work on the Tower.